isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 Store all the vector gds created to solve this problem in one file (GeoPackage file format) named `Probl4<student number>` under a folder named DataOut.

-**1.** Create the new gds mentioned above (geometry: polygons and CRS ETRS-TM06 – EPSG: 3763) and name it GwPollIndex.
+**1.** Create the new gds mentioned above (geometry: polygons and CRS ETRS-TM06 – EPSG: 3763) and name it `GwPollIndex`.
 Show it in the GIS project/map with a legend according to the classes defined in Table 3 (see below).
 Include a diagram representing the implemented solution.

 **2.** Create a new gds representing locations with 𝐼𝐼<sub>𝑝𝑝</sub> greater than 3 and their owners.
 Name it `HvHGwPollIndex`.